uktrade/DIT-design-history/app/posts/data-hub/2022-05-09-syncing-event-data.md

 ## Why we were looking to make changes
 1. Users had to manually enter data into Data Hub, which was a lengthy process
 2. Sometimes manual entry was outsourced, which had cost implications
-3. Data was not added to Data Hub for all events
+3. Data was not added to Data Hub for all events (only 15% of Aventri events were manually added to Data Hub)
 4. There was no set process around what data to enter, particularly around registrations vs attendees and funding applications
 5. Data that was entered did not get entered in a consistent format
-6. Missing data meant it was hard to run accurate reports
+6. Missing data made it hard to run accurate reports
+7. Missing data meant advisers and staff dealing with a company were missing useful information and context that would help with their conversations and help them give more tailored advice.

 ### User problems
 We ran 10 research sessions with users in various roles.
 These sessions covered why, when and what event infomation was added to Data Hub, the process used to add the data and what it was used for.
 From these sessions we discovered: